How to Calm Down When You're About to Freak Out

 Your face is getting hot, you can feel tears welling up in your eyes, there's a lump in your throat, and your chest is getting tight.
 Something set you off, and you're about to freak the eff out.
 Sometimes, you just need to let it all out—tears, snot, sobs, everything.
 (Don't hold back—there might even be some health benefits to those tears.)
 But when you're at work, at a fancy dinner, or in the middle of a yoga class, your Kim K. ugly-cry face isn't always an option.

 That's where we come in—we've gathered tips from experts who know how you can keep cool and collected, even when your head feels like it's about to explode.
 Try these next time your boss gives you a scathing review or you catch your new fling on a date with someone else, then spread the wisdom when a friend is having a tough time.

 This might be a "duh" moment, but when you're freaking out, the one thing you're probably forgetting to do is breathe.
-"When you slow, lengthen, and deepen your breath, your heart rate and blood pressure drop," says Emma Seppälä, Stanford psychologist and author of
+"When you slow, lengthen, and deepen your breath, your heart rate and blood pressure drop," says Emma Seppälä, Stanford psychologist and author of The Happiness Track

 .
 Breathing allows you to access the "rest-and-digest" parasympathetic nervous system (the opposite of fight or flight), says Seppälä, which produces a calming response.